Discover the Outaouais’ rich Indigenous heritage

 Rewarding learning opportunities

-Visit Parc Omega and walk the First Nations Trail, a unique site in North America that pays tribute to the ten First Nations and Inuit of Quebec.
+Visit Parc Omega and walk the First Nations Trail, a unique site in North America that pays tribute to the First Nations of Quebec.
 At the trail’s end, pass under the wings of the Thunderbird, a symbolic figure of protection in many First Nations cultures.

 Learn about Indigenous culture at the Kitigan Zibi Anishinabeg Cultural Centre.
 Explore the history of the Algonquin people through the artifacts, paintings and photographs featured in the Kitchi Sibi exhibit, a permanent archaeological display mounted by the Canadian Museum of History.
 Participate in on-site workshops where you can learn embroidery; make your own earrings, moose call horn, and dreamcatchers; dance to the sound of drums; learn traditional dances; and more.